artirix/artirix_data_models/README.md

 - add `headers` to Gateway, to Connection and to DAO methods.
 It expect a hash of key-value that will be passed to the Faraday call after the body of the request.

 ### 0.23.0
-- DAORegistry now DI'ed into the DAOs and models, by adding `dao_registry_loader` or a direct `dao_registry`.
+- ADMRegistry now DI'ed into the DAOs and models, by adding `adm_registry_loader` or a direct `adm_registry`.
-- DAORegistry with support for Identity Map
+- ADMRegistry with support for Identity Map
 - deprecated the use of `Aggregation.from_json`, please use the factory.

 ### 0.22.1